IFR Flying in Europe

 This is just a quick bit on weather related planning for IFR.

-For a pilot legally limited to VFR, weather is horribly limiting.
+For a pilot legally limited to VFR, weather can be horribly limiting.
 In the UK, the IMC Rating (privileges, in short, are those of an IR but UK only and below Class A) opens up the options substantially, but they don't teach the pilot a lot of tricks on weather planning.
-The JAA IR (which I haven't done) is reputed for containing a vast amount of theoretical material on how weather works.
+The JAA IR (which I have done) contains a vast amount of theory on how weather works but most of it is of no use in practice.
 However, no interpretive skills are going to be of any use if one cannot get the data; I think that what is really needed is a selection of good accessible (nowadays this means the internet) weather data sources from which one can rapidly build up a picture.

-One must be a little careful with the countless amateur weather websites, as they may present ordinary data (TAFs and MSLP charts) which is a lot older than what's available from UKMO or Avbrief.
+One must be a careful with the countless free weather websites, as they may present external weather data (MSLP charts especially; occassionally TAFs) which is a lot older than what's available from UKMO or e.g. Avbrief.
 In Europe, the national weather providers like to charge a lot of money for data, so there is a big incentive for providers to get it from somewhere abroad instead.
 I have used some services which return a TAF in an SMS message, only to find that occassionally it was 2-3 days old!
+Always check the date in a TAF or METAR...

 Cloud Tops